magsoftware/dispatchbox/README.md

 # Dispatchbox

+Dispatchbox is a high-performance outbox pattern worker for PostgreSQL designed to reliably process events from an outbox table.
+It implements the transactional outbox pattern, ensuring that events published within database transactions are eventually processed and delivered, even in the face of failures.

+## Overview

+The outbox pattern is a critical component of event-driven architectures, solving the dual-write problem by ensuring that events are written to the database as part of the same transaction that updates business data.
+Dispatchbox then asynchronously processes these events, guaranteeing at-least-once delivery semantics.

-Dispatchbox is a high-performance outbox pattern worker for PostgreSQL.
-It processes events from an outbox table using multi-process and multi-threaded architecture with `FOR UPDATE SKIP LOCKED` for efficient parallel processing.
+Dispatchbox uses a multi-process and multi-threaded architecture with PostgreSQL's `FOR UPDATE SKIP LOCKED` feature for efficient, safe parallel processing.
+This allows multiple worker processes to process events concurrently without conflicts, maximizing throughput while maintaining data consistency.

+Key capabilities include:

+- **Reliable Event Processing**: Events are processed with automatic retry mechanisms and configurable backoff strategies
+- **Dead Letter Queue (DLQ)**: Events that exceed maximum retry attempts are moved to a DLQ for manual inspection and recovery
+- **Horizontal Scaling**: Multi-process architecture allows scaling across CPU cores and machines
+- **Health Monitoring**: Built-in HTTP endpoints for health checks, readiness probes, and metrics
+- **Graceful Shutdown**: Proper signal handling ensures in-flight events are completed before shutdown
+- **Connection Resilience**: Automatic reconnection and health checks ensure continuous operation

 ## Features